-The field of artificial intelligence (AI) has significantly expanded in recent years, and you can find AI programs and systems almost everywhere you go.
+The field of artificial intelligence (AI) has significantly expanded in recent years, and you and your child can find AI programs and systems almost everywhere you go.
 Anytime you have watched a recommended video on YouTube or asked Alexa to turn on the lights, you have interacted with AI.
+Or if you've asked ChatGPT a question, you've also interacted with AI.
 But what exactly is AI?
-There is so much to learn about AI, but you can get started by reading about some cool artificial intelligence facts for kids!
+There is so much to learn about AI, so get started by reading about some cool artificial intelligence facts for kids.

 1. Artificial intelligence is the ability for a program or device to perform tasks that are normally done by humans.